Rozdandy/myfirst-miletone-project/README.md

 5. A pop-up message "Your site is ready to be published at https://rozdandy.github.io/myfirst-miletone-project/." will appear under Github Pages
 6. The page will automatically be refreshed and the website would be deployed

-### **Forking the GitHub Repository**

-This means making a copy of the original repository on our GitHub account to view and possibly make changes without impacting  the original repository through the following methods:

-* Log in to GitHub and locate the GitHub Repository
-* At the top of the Repository just above the "Settings" Button on the menu, locate the "Fork" Button.
-* This will generate a copy of the original repository in your GitHub account.

 *How to clone / run this project locally*